What Does a Pharmacist Do? Job Duties, Salary, and More

 Time management

-To work as a licensed pharmacist, you’ll need to earn a minimum of a Diploma of Pharmacy (D Pharma).
+To work as a licensed pharmacist, you’ll need to earn a bachelor of pharmacy or doctor of pharmacy degree from one of 10 approved universities in Canada offering the pharmacy program.
 Let’s take a closer look at the specific requirements.

-A Diploma in Pharmacy typically takes two academic years to complete and requires 500 hours of practical experience over three months.
+To become a licensed pharmacist, you’ll first need to complete an undergraduate program with an emphasis on science.
+The program typically takes two years to complete.
+Upon completion of undergraduate studies, you’ll apply to a four-year pharmacy program at one of the approved universities.

-Tip: While in pharmacy school, consider working as a pharmacy technician to gain experience in the field.
+Tip: While in university, consider working as a pharmacy technician to gain experience in the field.

-Once you've earned your pharmacy degree or diploma in pharmacy or pharmaceutical chemistry, you'll need to register to practice.
-Alternatively, you can work in a hospital or dispensary in the compounding of drugs for at least five years or pass an examination.
-Since a tribunal approves you, it’s a good idea to contact the Pharmacy Council of India for more precise information when you are ready to become a pharmacist.
+Once you’ve completed the education requirements, and before you can apply for licensure, you’ll need to have completed an apprenticeship or internship.
+You’ll also need to be fluent in English or French, or both.

+To become licensed, you’ll need to pass an exam administered by the Pharmacy Examining Board of Canada (PEBC), except in Quebec.
+The three steps to earning the PEBC are as follows:

-Experience whether your interest in pharmacy might translate into a career by taking a course from a top-rated pharmacy school.
-Learn about patient perspectives on medication from the University of Copenhagen.
+Experience for yourself whether your interest in pharmacy might translate into a career by taking a course from a top-rated school of pharmacy.
+Explore how drugs are developed from the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California San Diego, or learn about how to tailor medications to patient needs from the University of Copenhagen.

 Editorial Team